vippsas/vipps-report-api/api-guide/overview.md

 and such support will be launched in the future.
 There is a second planned way to connect to the Report API:

-- Using an Accounting partner's API keys.
+- Using an Accounting partner's API keys

 ### Using the merchant's API keys